 Attn: Marilyn Holly

-Deadline to receive completed application packets is Feb.
+Deadlines to receive completed application packets are Feb.
 15 for the fall start and Sept.
 15 for a spring (Jan.) start.

 After all application materials are received, eligible applicants are invited to interview for the program and will be contacted with appointment days.
 No interview will be set up until all application materials have been received.
-You should receive information about interviews withing five working days after the application materials deadline (February 15 or September 15).
+You should receive information about interview dates approximately one week after the application materials deadline of February 15 or September 15.

-The interview is designed to assist the faculty in determining the fit between the applicant and the program/profession.
+The interview process is designed to assist the faculty in determining the fit between the applicant and the program/profession.
 This process consists of an individual interview, group interview, role play, and creating a writing sample.
 Based upon available research and literature in counseling, the program seeks to admit students who best reflect key characteristics of effective counselors in the field.

-Admission interviews take place in late February or early March for fall entrance of the following year and late September or early October for spring or summer entrance to the program.
+Admission interviews take place in late February or early March for fall entrance and late September or early October for spring entrance to the program.